hasnain-hasib/whisper_transcribe/README.md

-## FastAPI  Audio Transcription and AI Answering
+## FastAPI & Whisper Audio Transcription and AI Answering

 This repository contains a FastAPI application for transcribing audio files and generating AI-powered answers based on the transcribed text.
 The application utilizes the OpenAI API for generating answers.